International SEO Germany & Europe 2026: Hreflang + Market Playbook

 - All EU: GDPR anniversaries, EU policy changes

-Measuring International SEO Success
+Measuring international SEO success

 - Organic traffic: By country in Google Analytics 4